claudiu210/bare-metal-provisioning-module-for-whmcs/README.md

 You should now have a Bare Metal Server configured and in your store.
 There are other options under the module setting of the product you can configure including Metric Billing Transfer In and Out or 95% In and Out.

 There are also addons which are included on the order form automatically when you generate configurable options. cPanel, WHMCS, Litespeed Web Server, Managed Services, Load Balancing,  Extra Bandwidth, DDOS Protection, Data Migration and Backup & Rapid Restore.
 All of these addons will be added for purchase when you Generate configurable options.
+The Generate Configurable Options creates a generic name for each chosen package, please go to System-Settings>Configurable Options menu, click on Edit to change the name to something descriptive.
-##### This currently only works with the six template.
+##### These modules currently only work with the six template only.